We help home moving to go more smoothly in every way we can – that includes giving you this handy moving home checklist.

 - Don’t forget to check all rooms, cupboards, loft, garage and outbuildings one last time!

 - Ensure that outstanding deliveries are sent to your new address.

 - Ensure all services have your contact numbers.

 - Pack an overnight bag for the family.
 That way you have your toothbrush, pyjamas, washbag, towels and bed linen handy once you’ve moved into your new home.

 - Ensure your mobile phone is charged.

 - Record all utility meter readings for water, electricity and gas.
-We recommend taking a photo of the meters with your mobile phone.
+Make it easy by taking a photo of the meters with your mobile phone!

-- If your removal firm has not finished by the time you receive the call, ensure one person stays until they have finished packing to check the packing inventory.
+- If your removal firm has not finished by the time, you receive the call, pick someone to stay and check the packing inventory.
 Make sure you are happy everything is accounted for as you will have to sign as confirmation.

-- Give your movers copies of emergency contact details and directions to your new house along with your colour coded plan for the rooms in the new property and corresponding packing boxes.
+- Give your movers copies of emergency contact details and directions to your new house along with your colour coded floor plan and corresponding packing boxes.

 - Check all windows are secure and utilities are switched off.